xuhappy/xuhappy.github.io/source/_posts/2015-01-17-talk-something-about-my-research.markdown

 categories:
 ---

 I am a postgraduate student and therefore research plays a very important role in my current life.
+My research interests mainly include cloud computing, graph algorithms and machine learning.

+My first research project is motivated from the simple and heuristic-based speculative execution approach under the MapReduce framework.
+Since the previous work lacks the theoretical understanding, I consider to tackle this issue from the perspective of system modelling.